scikit-hep/histbook/docs/source/plotting.rst

 Plotting
 ========

 The plotting interface is fluent, meaning that the graphical content of the plot is configured by a chain of method calls.
-Steps along this chain (including the :py:class:`Hist <histbook.hist.Hist>` itself) are :py:class:`PlottingChain <histbook.vega.PlottingChain>` objects and the last one is :py:class:`Plotable <histbook.vega.Plotable>`.
+Steps along this chain (including the :py:class:`Hist <histbook.hist.Hist>` itself) are :py:class:`PlottingChain <histbook.vega.PlottingChain>` objects and the last one is :py:class:`Plotable1d <histbook.vega.Plotable1d>` or :py:class:`Plotable1d <histbook.vega.Plotable2d>`.

 .. autoclass:: histbook.vega.PlottingChain
    :members:
    :inherited-members:

+.. autoclass:: histbook.vega.Plotable1d
+   :members:
+   :inherited-members:

-.. autoclass:: histbook.vega.Plotable
+.. autoclass:: histbook.vega.Plotable2d
    :members:
    :inherited-members: